facebook/TestSlide/README.md

 mock.has_proxy()  # => False
 ```

-`StrictMock` also covers you, in case you try to do somethnig clowny:
+`StrictMock` also covers you, in case you try to do something clowny:

 ```python
 mock.has_proxy = lambda invalid_arg: False